TimBenjim/brick-agent/README.md

 # BrickAgent - Connecting Claude to your Mindstorms EV3 Robot

-You may use a combination of the following tech to control your EV3 via agentic AI.
+You may use the following technology stack to control your EV3 via agentic AI:

 1. [https://www.ev3dev.org](https://www.ev3dev.org/docs/getting-started/) - start your EV3 from SD card flashed with ev3dev Linux
 2. Equip your EV3 with a wifi dongle to make it accessible in your WLAN